JulietteArchambeau/GOPredEvalPinpin/README.md

     Associated figures and documents:

-    *  <a href="https://juliettearchambeau.github.io/GOPredEvalPinpin/RidgelinePlotsClimatePopulations.pdf" target="_blank">RidgelinePlotsClimatePopulations.pdf</a>  Ridgeline plots showing, for each climatic variable, its population-specific distributions across the reference period 1901-1950 and its predicted mean values for the period 2041-2070.

     *  <a href="https://juliettearchambeau.github.io/GOPredEvalPinpin/PCAplot.pdf" target="_blank">PCAplot.pdf</a> Principal component analysis performed on the population allele frequencies.
 The first three axes of the PCA are used to account for the population structure in the RDA analysis.

     *  <a href="https://juliettearchambeau.github.io/GOPredEvalPinpin/RDAsummary.pdf" target="_blank">RDAsummary.pdf</a> Summary statistics of the RDA models.